 In considering the independence and effectiveness of the external audit process, the Committee reviewed the robustness and quality of performance across key categories of process, delivery, reporting, people and service.
-The Committee concluded that it was satisfied with the independence, quality and performance of KPMG in respect of the year ended 31 December 2024 and recommended that the Board propose KPMG for re-appointment approval at the 2025 AGM.
+The Committee concluded that it was satisfied with the independence, quality and performance of KPMG in respect of the year ended 31 December 2024.